oooawe/oooawe/README.md

 </p>
 <hr />

-- [x] 🤔 I’m looking for help with ... everythings
+- [x] 🐥 I’m looking for help with ... everythings
-- [x] 💬 Ask me about ... before Google, web1.0, geocities, macOS8,9
+- [x] 🐥 Ask me about ... web1.0, geocities, macOS8,9,X
-- [x] 📫 How to reach me: ... hotline client or ICQ
+- [x] 🐥 How to reach me: ...
+Hotline client or ICQ
-- [x] ⚡ Fun fact: ... here
+- [x] ⚡ Fun fact: ...
+ResEdit and Here
 <hr />